 Yes, 144hz gaming will be smoother than 75hz gaming.

 Gsync is the best and most consistent technology across all monitor brands.
-Gameplay is smoother and input lag is low.
-Monitors using Gsync are quite expensive compared to monitors using FreeSync.
+The gameplay is smoother, and the input lag is low.
+Monitors using Gsync are pretty expensive compared to monitors using FreeSync.